Dalhousie-ICG/icg-shared-scripts/README.md

 `visualize_compositional_bias.py` - Show absolute or relative amino acid frequencies of taxa of an alignment as barcharts at the tips of a phylogenetic tree

+`visualize_domains.py` - Show protein domains on either aligned or unaligned sequences at the tips of a phylogenetic tree

 ## Sequencing reads analysis
 `colorFastq.pl` - Print a FASTQ file to your terminal screen, but phred symbols become colored bars